thesheff17/sheffutils/README.md

 # sheffutils

-basic python utils I need.
+## basic usage

-The idea behind this file is a single file as a util.
+The idea behind this is a single python file as a util.

 You should be able to do:
 ```python3